bobby-didcoding/django_course/steps/module_7.md

         return render(request, 'users/info.html', context)
 ```

-3) URL change - We have changed our account view from a class based view to a functionbased view.
+3) URL change - We have changed our account view from a class based view to a function based view.
 Therefore, we must now change our users app url file.
 Open /users/urls.py and change the code to the following.

 ```
 from django.urls import path